matthewbodaly/MenuBarTrigger/README.md

 If the web view content has form input elements, eg. a checkbox, placed within the <form></form> tags, MenuBarTrigger can send the input value to standard output.
 Each webview/command pair can have an icon allocated to it, so that the menubar icon changes as MenuBarTrigger progresses along the webview/command chain.

-It is written in Swift 3 and has been testedd and confirmed to work on macOs 10.12.6 up to 10.14.3
+It is written in Swift 3 and has been tested and confirmed to work on macOs 10.12.6 up to 10.14.3

 [You can get the latest pre-built MenuBarTrigger dmg from here](https://taniacomputer.s3.amazonaws.com/MenuBarTrigger+v1.1.dmg)